saifnoorprottoy/saifnoorprottoy/README.md

 - 👋 Currently I am working as an independent security researcher (vulnerability research and bug bounty hunter) for my livelihood and to support my startup(s) [stealth mode].

-- 👀 Academically I am inclined towards language based security and designing programming language technologies that can be used for security analysis and deals with things like memory safety.
+- 👀 Academically I am inclined towards language-based security and designing language technologies that can be used for safety & security analysis, which also might deal with things like memory safety.

 - ✨ I am an early adapter of Rust (2015).
 Besides I am using Python and Clojure for my mundane tasks.
 Did I mention Weird Machines??